godotengine/godot-docs/classes/class_projection.rst

 A 4x4 matrix used for 3D projective transformations.
 It can represent transformations such as translation, rotation, scaling, shearing, and perspective division.
 It consists of four :ref:`Vector4<class_Vector4>` columns.

-For purely linear transformations (translation, rotation, and scale), it is recommended to use :ref:`Transform3D<class_Transform3D>`, as it is more performant and has a lower memory footprint.
+For purely linear transformations (translation, rotation, and scale), it is recommended to use :ref:`Transform3D<class_Transform3D>`, as it is more performant and requires less memory.

 Used internally as :ref:`Camera3D<class_Camera3D>`'s projection matrix.